 20 years passed with more and more talk.
 Scientific studies, meteorological measurements.
 Not much else.

-Some politicians may have read the article in New Scientist.
-But they did… nothing.
+Some politicians at the time would have read that article in New Scientist.
+But again, they did… nothing.

 The 1988-report ‘The Greenhouse Effect: Issues for policy makers’ stressed that “although the developed countries consume four-fifths of the fossil fuels burnt each year, less-developed contries will be most vulnerable to the ill effects of global warming, such as rising sea levels.”

-The politicians who were listening to Bush at that time must have looked at each other and thought, wow! – but then, again, they did – nothing.
-And Bush, of course, didn’t keep his election promise.
+The politicians who were listening to Bush at that time must have looked at each other and thought, wow! – but then, again, eventually they did – nothing.

 1990s: ‘The Lying Game’ kicks in

-In 1991, the Dutch oil company Shell published a 28-minute film, ‘Climate of Concern’, about the problem with our CO2 emissions, and then… did nothing either.
+In 1991, the Dutch oil company Shell published a 28-minute film, ‘Climate of Concern’, about the problem with our CO2 emissions, and then… did nothing to follow it up.

-Not surprisingly, they quickly got the geni back in the bottle, shelved the film and then instead began funding university scholars who would claim that the burning of coal, oil and gas was not at all something we should be concerned about.
+Not surprisingly, they quickly got the geni back in the bottle, shelved the film, and instead began funding university scholars who would claim that the burning of coal, oil and gas was not at all something we should be concerned about.
 Other major oil companies started doing the same.

 The Lying Game was invented and financed to cover up the underlying, immoral act of profiting from knowingly wrecking our climate – the most widespread Greed Crime of all times – which, among other things, locked pollution and destruction of nature in as the norm in our industrialised societies, even though everyone knew it would cause havoc and mass deaths and in really should be condemned as a Crime Against Humanity.